ncasuk/ncas-energy-balance-1-software/docs/scripts.rst

 - Intended to be used to bulk donwload data over a range of days.
 - Useful if logger has been turned off/ was down etc.
 - This downloads data from tables on the logger and saves to a daily csv file.
-- The files are made in the directory specified on the command line, in a directory named after the table e.g. ``<chosen-directory>/SoilMoisture/SoilMoisture_2021-07-21.csv``.
+- The files are made in the directory specified in the config file, under ``logger_csv_path``, in a directory named after the table e.g. ``<chosen-directory>/SoilMoisture/SoilMoisture_2021-07-21.csv``.
-- If using in conjuction with the ``download_data.py`` script, the same directory should be specified
+- Can be used in conjuction with the ``download_data.py`` script.
-- The datalogger URL must be provided as a command line argument e.g. serial:/dev/ttyUSB0:115200 or tcp:host-ip:port
+- The datalogger URL must be set in the config file e.g. serial:/dev/ttyUSB0:115200 or tcp:host-ip:port
 - The start and end dates of the days to download should be provided on the command line.
 A start date is required but an end date is not.
 If an end date is not provided, data is downloaded only for the day provided as the start date.
 - If a file for a day has partial data, this script will download the rest of the data for that day, following on from the latest entry in that file.
 - Edit ``logger_tables`` in the config file to change the tables downloaded.
 The default tables are Housekeeping, GPS_datetime, SoilTemperature, SoilMoisture, SoilHeatFlux and Radiation.